tucats/ego/LANGUAGE.md

     }

+## sort <a name="sort"></a>
+The `sort` package contains functions that can sort an array containing only homogeneous base types (int, string, float).
+If the array contains interfaces or structs, it cannot be sorted.
+The sort occurs "in place" in the array.

+### sort.Strings(array)
+The `Strings` function sorts an array of strings.
+An empty string sorts to the start of the list.

+    a := []string{"apple", "pear", "", "cherry"}
+    sort.Strings(a)

+After this code executes, the value of the array is ["", "apple", "cherry", "pear"].

+### sort.Ints(array)
+The `Ints` function sorts an array of integers.
+Negative numbers sort before positive numbers.

+    a := []int{5, 3, 8, 0, -1}
+    sort.Ints(a)

+After this code executes, the value of the array is [-1, 0, 3, 5, 8].

+### sort.Floats(array)
+The `Floats` function sorts an array of floating point nubmers.
+Negative numbers sort before positive numbers.

+    a := []float{5.3, 3, 8.001, 0, -1.5}
+    sort.Floats(a)

+After this code executes, the value of the array is [-1.5, 0.0, 3.0, 5.3, 8.001].

+### sort.Strings(array)
+The `Strings` function sorts an array of strings.
+An empty string sorts to the start of the list.

+    a := []string{"apple", "pear", "", "cherry"}
+    sort.Strings(a)

+After this code executes, the value of the array is ["", "apple", "cherry", "pear"].

 ## strings <a name="strings"></a>
 The `strings` package contains a library of functions to support manipulation of string data.
 Unless otherwise noted, strings are intrepreted as a set of